 Shroud (Michael Grzesiek) is one of the few Twitch streamers that need no formal introductions.

 With a follower count of 7.8M (and growing), this Canadian streamer is one of the most well-recognized names on Twitch.

 But despite being so popular, Shroud’s channel looks quite simple – in a good way.

 No fancy typography.
 No complicated panels.
 Just simple, clean and consistent-looking blocks that are arranged in a clean manner.

 Wrapping it All Up

 Info panels are the final piece of puzzle that can help you make the most out of your Twitch profile.

-And to make sure that you do, you need to put in a little effort when it comes to designing them.
+And to make sure that you do, you need to put in a little effort when it comes to naming your Twitch username.